Shopify/worldwide/README.md

 Note that, when exposing geographic information to users, you should be careful what you refer to as a "country".
-For backward compatibility with historical APIs, we use the term "country" to refer to what CLDR refers to as a "territory", and what we describe in our user interfarce as a "country / region".
+For backward compatibility with historical APIs, we use the term "country" to refer to what CLDR refers to as a "territory", and what we describe in our user interface as a "country / region".
 Examples of such entities include Canada, the United States, and Russia, but also territories with a "dual" status such as Guernsey, Hong Kong, and Martinique.